Spanish wildfire kills 2 people as parts of Europe bake in severe heat wave

 Turkey has been battling a series of wildfires stoked by strong winds, heat and low humidity.

+Italy's labor ministry and union representatives signed a protocol Wednesday on protecting farm, construction and other workers who labor outdoors from heat exposure.
+The non-binding document contains best practices, including changing work shifts to avoid peak heat times of the day, and calls for access to unemployment benefits even for seasonal farm labor when working hours are reduced due to extreme heat.

+Italian media, meanwhile, reported two heat-related deaths on Sardinian beaches.
+Earlier in the week, a construction worker died while repaving a parking lot near Bologna.

 Heat alerts were issued for 17 Italian cities Wednesday.
-The corresponding surge in air conditioning strained the electric grid and causing periodic blackouts.
-On Tuesday, parts of Florence’s historic center had a blackout following a surge in electricity use, energy company Enel said.
+The corresponding surge in air conditioning has strained the electric grid and causing periodic blackouts, including in Florence.

-Italy’s labor ministry, meanwhile, summoned union representatives to a meeting Wednesday to finalize a protocol on protecting farm, construction and other workers who labor outdoors from heat exposure.
-This came after a construction worker died in Bologna this week.

-On Tuesday, Catholic bishops from Asia, Africa and Latin America met in the Vatican to demand climate justice for the parts of the world most affected by rising temperatures.

 France’s national weather agency kept four departments under red alert on Wednesday after temperatures exceeded 40 C (104 F) in many towns.